Python

 set_ip_cb(type, ipCb)

-Register an IP protocol packet callback that will be called for packets of the given protocol.
+Register an IP protocol packet callback.
+Called for packets of the given IP protocol.

 - ipCb: The callback to call for packets of the given protocol.